notaryproject/notation/specs/commandline/certificate.md

 notation certificate delete --type <type> --store <name> <cert_fileName>
 ```

-A prompt is showed asking user to confirm the deletion.
+A prompt is displayed, asking the user to confirm the deletion.
 Upon successful deletion, the specific certificate is deleted from the trust store named `<name>` of type `<type>`.
 The output message is printed out as following:

 ```text
 Successfully deleted <cert_fileName> from the trust store.